andref2015/andref2015/README.md

 👋 Hi, I’m André
-👀 Interested in smart contract programming
-🌱 Currently learning JavaScript & Apps Script
-📫 Email me at andref2015@gmail.com
+📫 Email me at andre@quizmanity.org

 <!---
 andref2015/andref2015 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.